likanzhan/ProbStatR/README.md

 # Ongoing project

-This is an ongoing Chinese book introducing statistics and R to students.
+This is an ongoing Chinese book manuscript introducing statistics and R to students.